Leica II

 The Leica II is a Barnack rangefinder camera introduced by Leica in 1932.
 They were the first Leica cameras with a built-in rangefinder.
 Several models were produced over the years, in parallel with the Leica III series from 1933.

 The Leica II uses a coupled rangefinder distinct from the viewfinder.
-The viewfinder is set for a 50 mm lens; use of shorter or longer lenses requires installing an alternate viewfinder on the accessory socket.
+The viewfinder is set for a 50 mm lens; using shorter or longer lenses requires installing an alternate viewfinder on the accessory socket.

 A mere four copies of the gold-plated Leica Luxus II were made.
-In 2013, one sold at auction in Hong Kong for $HK4 million, after featuring on the BBC's Antiques Roadshow programme.
+In 2013, one sold at auction in Hong Kong for HK$4 million, after featuring on the BBC's Antiques Roadshow programme.
 The whereabouts of the other three models are not recorded.

 The popular Soviet camera, the FED 1, was a clone of the Leica II.